polardb/polardbx-cdc/docker/readme.txt

-this docker directory is only for open source
+this docker directory is only for open source.